Update: This ordinance became law on Oct 5th, 2020!

 (Read our FAQ below for more context around this new legislation.)

 The Cycling Safety Ordinance, passed in April 2019, made it a requirement to build protected bike lanes on streets in the Cambridge Bicycle Plan when they are being reconstructed according to the Five Year Sidewalk and Street maintenance plan.
-The Amendment to the Cycling Safety Ordinance aims to increase the rate that protected bike lanes are created in Cambridge by adding some new requirements.
+In 2020, the Cycling Safety Ordinance was updated to include specific deadlines aimed at increasing the rate that protected bike lanes are created in Cambridge by adding some new requirements.